Should we be worried about plus size clothes for toddlers?

 20 September 2017, 12:12

-Next is offering plus-size clothes for children as young as three which some health experts suggest is a sign of the UK's growing problem with childhood obesity.
+With kids as young as three being offered plus-size clothes, is the UK's growing problem with overweight youngsters spiralling out of control?

+We've all heard of plus-size fashion for men and women, but how about for toddlers?

 Their 'age 3 plus fit' trousers have a 58cm waistband that measures 5cm larger than a standard waistband at 53cm.

-Next’s school wear collection is also made up of three different types of fit: slim, wide, and wide plus.
+They already have a school wear collection that's made up of three different types of fit: slim, wide, and wide plus.

 Many people have hailed the move as more inclusive, but for health experts it’s a worrying sign that the UK’s obesity problem is worsening.